 A guitar, a word processing program on a computer, and a dream.

 18. Owning most of your CDs, it’s hard to not detect that themes are important in your work.
 What are your favorite themes?

 Themes I didn’t mention previously in #6 include the romance of relationships, the beauty of nature, and mankind going awry.

 19. Please finish the sentence: Songwriting is…

-20. What should we know about your latest CD?
+20. What should be know about upcoming Dan Knudsen music?

 My next studio CD, “Psychos,” will be coming out in the summer of 2019, followed by a spring 2020 release of a new compilation CD that will draw from that record and the three previous records and will also contain a couple of brand new bonus tracks.
 That year will also mark my twentieth anniversary as a recording artist.
 So this is a very exciting time for me right now.

 “I wrote this song about two Mexican bandits I saw on the TV two weeks after I wrote this song.” – Townes Van Zandt, about the song Pancho & Lefty.